 - The program will be delivered in three Semesters - over 18 months as a full time program.

-- Students will attend face-to-face classes 3 days/week between 9am and 4 pm and be expected to undertake additional 10 hours per week of structured, self-study.
+- Students will attend face-to-face classes 3 days/week between 9am and 4 pm and be expected to undertake additional 6 hours per week of self-directed learning.

-This course is delivered by a combination of face-to-face teaching and simulation workshops, self-study learning materials, and ongoing tutor support and mentoring.
-Students are required to undertake workbook activities and self-paced learning.
+This course is delivered by a combination of face-to-face teaching workshops, self-study learning materials, and ongoing tutor support and mentoring.
+Students are required to undertake workbook and online activities and self-paced learning.

 - You will be required to complete 440 hours (11 weeks) of Professional Experience Placement (PEP) in a health service environment during the Diploma program.
 This professional experience placement is unpaid.
 Alpine Institute will organise placement within Alpine Health or other Health Services.